What Giada De Laurentiis Eats in a Day to Stay Healthy and Vibrant

 Just like her fellow Food Network show host Ina Garten, who has recently opened up about the fact that she's so over doing dishes and a fan of queen-sized cosmos, the more we get to know about Giada De Laurentiis, the more we love her.

 As part of her new partnership with Marshalls' Share WOW, Get WOW initiative, we were lucky enough to hop on a Zoom with De Laurentiis in early October.
 She joined the video call from her home kitchen, the same one where she's been filming new episodes of Giada at Home with 12-year-old daughter Jade, and was quick to admit, "My average day has changed in the last eight to nine months.
 I used to eat very clean, but now the sugar and alcohol consumption has gone up."
 Same, Giada, same!

-But somehow, this fan of farfalle (and all kinds of homemade pasta) seems to never age.
-At 50, she looks about half her age and isn't letting the pandemic slow her down one bit.
+But somehow, this fan of farfalle (and all kinds of homemade pasta) looks amazing, so we were curious about her nutrition and wellness strategy—especially during the pandemic.